ClementBreger/react-native-cross-prompt/README.md

 # react-native-input-prompt
-'react-native-input-prompt' is a cross-platform Component for React-Native apps.
+A cross-platform Component for React-Native apps to prompt for user input.